AdamSpannbauer/python_dev_survey_analysis/README.md

  <img src='readme/py_exp.png' width=70%>
 </p>

-Order of average Python experience: 4, 0, 1, 2, 3
+Order of average Python experience: 4, 0, 3, 2, 1

-Everyone's average experience stayed fairly similiar to their response to the general coding experience question.
-The exception to this is Cluster 1 who had the biggest drop in experience.
-Cluster 1 is also the cluster who reported they don't use Python as their main language.
+- Cluster 1 had the biggest change in experience compared to general programming experience. (they dropped from 2nd to last)
+- Cluster 3 had the 2nd biggest change in experience compared to general programming experience. (they jumped from last to 2nd)

 <p align='center'>
  <img src='readme/python_main_lang.png' width=70%>
 </p>
+- Cluster 1 are least likely to be primarily Python users
+- Cluster 2 has ~20% secondary Python users
+- Remaining clusters are primarily primary Python users

 #### Cluster differences on 'how often do you' questions

 <p align='center'>
  <img src='readme/often.png' width=90%>
 </p>

-This explains why Cluster 2 exists.
+- This explains why Cluster 2 exists.
 Cluster 2 was by far the least likely to mark that they did any of these activities 🤦.
-This might indicate they skipped this section rather than them actually not doing these activities.

-Cluster 4 (most experienced programmers) does all of these activities the most.
+- Cluster 4 (most experienced programmers) does most all of these activities the most.
 Cluster 0 is right behind.
-Cluster 3 (less experienced programmers) does most of these activities the least (excluding Cluster 2).
+- Cluster 3 (less experienced programmers) does most of these things the least.
+- Cluster 0 doesn't stand out in many ways other than their preference for web dev.

 #### Final Cluster Summary Statements

+##### Cluster 0

+Might be a group of Python web developers.
+Could be of interest to see this cluster's affinity for flask / django / etc.

 ##### Cluster 1

 Python is not their first choice for programming.
 They are experienced programmers, and they use varying technologies and techniques

-##### Cluster 2

-Might not be a cluster of interest.
-Membership seems mostly based on not answering the "How often do you... ?" series of questions.

 ##### Cluster 3